-A basic objective is to devise an unbiased sampling method, i.e., one which selects any of the present peers with equal probability.
-Fulfilling this objective becomes highly nontrivial when the structure of the peer-to-peer system changes underneath the measurements.
-First-generation measurement studies of P2P systems typically relied on ad-hoc sampling techniques (e.g., [4,33]) and provided valuable information concerning basic system behavior.
-However, lacking any critical assessment of the quality of these sampling techniques, the measurements resulting from these studies may be biased and consequently our understanding of P2P systems may be based on incorrect or misleading conclusions.
+Achieving the basic objective of selecting any of the peers present with equal probability is non-trivial when the structure of the peer-to-peer system changes during the measurements.
+First-generation measurement studies of P2P systems typically relied on ad-hoc sampling techniques (e.g., [3], [4]) and provided valuable information concerning basic system behavior.
+However, lacking any critical assessment of the quality of these sampling techniques, the measurements resulting from these studies may be biased and consequently our understanding of P2P systems may be incorrect or misleading.